kremmydas/docker-cli/README.md

 you must run `fncli` with sudo permission.
   Before that, you must also run the following pip install commands with sudo:
   * sudo pip install --editable .
-  * sudo pip install docker
-  * sudo pip install click
-  * sudo pip install pandas
+  * sudo pip install click docker pandas hurry.filesize

     Otherwise, you receive an IOError error: [Errno 13] Permission denied `u'/var/lib/docker/containers/e37acce2575...-json.log'`

-* `fncli` has been written in Python (using the Click package and Docker SDK for Python) and built in Ubuntu 18.04.
+* `fncli` has been written in Python (using the Click package and Docker SDK for Python).